jtreeves/project-1/proposal.md

 The game involves 2 players.
 However, to make it more enjoyable for the user, they will be playing against an AI instead of another user.
 The user will henceforth be referred to as 'the user,' and the AI will henceforth be reffered to as 'the opponent.'

 ## Game Rules
 The goal of the game is to match as many tiles as you can.
 You can try to match your tile with more than one other tile on the board.
-You can also use some game theory and particularly put your tiles in places that don't benefit you hopefully hurt your opponent.
+You can also use some game theory and put your tiles in places that don't benefit you but hopefully hurt your opponent.

 ### Setup
 The board begins empty, and each player is dealt 4 tiles.
 Players can only see their own tiles.